Meet Angela Lee. A 22-year-old MMA sensation and ONE Championship's atomweight champion of the world.

 Yamaguchi pushed Lee.
 The fight went the full 25 minutes and into the hands of the judges.
 The verdict was unanimous.
 Lee was champion at 19.

-Lee fell asleep behind the wheel and wrecked (h/t MMAJunkie.com).
+Lee said she fell asleep behind the wheel and wrecked.
 Luckily, no serious injuries occurred, but it did force Lee to take time away to recover and prepare for the title defense.

 The rematch would finally happen in May of 2018 at Unstoppable Dreams, an event named just for her.
-The result was the same.
-A unanimous-decision nod for Lee.
-In nine career pro bouts, Lee finished seven of her opponents.
-Fans watched her continually grow her skills and perform like a true champion.
+The result was the same: a unanimous-decision nod for Lee.
+In nine pro bouts, Lee finished seven of her opponents, and fans watched her continually grow her skills and perform like a true champion.